pacalabre/powstash/readme.md

 Create and attach Sign Up button to database
 Create and attach Sign In
 Create and Style sign up page
-Add ability to add resorts to My Resorts
+If signed in, you see menu, if not you see sign up / login Add ability to add resorts to My Resorts
 Add ability to remove resorts from my resports
 Add in new API